sloth-ci/sloth-ci/docs/examples.rst

 Build Sphinx Docs
 =================

-Suppose you have your docs in a GitHub repo *username/repo*, in the *docs* directory.
+Suppose you have your docs in a GitHub repo *username/repo*.

 On every commit you want to get the latest version and build the docs into a directory, e. g. */var/www/docs* (given you're on Linux).